renpy/renpy/sphinx/source/config.rst

     assigned to each possible operation.
 Please see the section on :doc:`Keymaps <keymap>` for more information.

-.. var:: config.label_callback = None
+.. var:: config.label_callback = [ ]

-    If not None, this is a function that is called whenever a label is reached.
-It is called with two parameters.
+    This is a list of callbacks that are called whenever a labels is reached.
+The callbacks are called with two arguments.
 The first is the name of the label.
 The second is True if the label was reached through jumping, calling, or creating a new context, and False otherwise.

 .. var:: config.label_overrides = { }